-If your child is under 3, you and the other parent may still agree to use the Standard Possession Order or you may agree to use a different possession schedule.
-If you and the other parent cannot agree on a schedule, the judge will make an order based on all relevant factors including those listed in Texas Family Code Section 153.254.
+If your child is under three, you and the other parent may still agree to use the Standard Possession Order.
+Or you may agree to use a different possession schedule.
+If you and the other parent cannot agree on a schedule, the judge will make an order based on all relevant factors, including those listed in Texas Family Code Section 153.254.

-You can find helpful information about possession schedules for children under 3, including sample schedules, here: www.txaccess.org/agreements for children from birth to 3 years old.
+You can find helpful information about possession schedules for children under three, including sample schedules, at Informal (Out-of-Court) Agreements for Children from Birth to 3 Years Old.

-Talk to a lawyer if you need help writing a possession order for a child under 3.
+Talk to a lawyer if you need help writing a possession order for a child under three.

-TIP: Make sure your order also says what will happen after your child turns 3.
+TIP: Make sure your order also says what will happen after your child turns three.

 If the judge is concerned about the safety of a child, the judge can order that a parent’s time with a child be supervised.
 The judge may order that the parent’s time be supervised by a family member, neutral third party or agency.
 If a private agency is used, the visiting parent may be responsible for paying the agency’s fees.
 The Texas Attorney General has an online directory of community services available to families to facilitate shared parenting after separation or divorce.
 The directory includes supervised visitation centers: www.texasattorneygeneral.gov/cs/access-and-visitation-help

 Although rare, a judge may also order that a parent have no visits.
 This option is used when visiting with the parent, even with supervision, would be physically or emotionally harmful to the child.